Three Rivers Petroglyph Site

 Hiking, camping, picnicking, prehistoric interpretation.

-A rugged half-mile trail begins at the visitor shelter and links many of the most interesting petroglyphs.
-Another short trail begins on the east side of the picnic area and leads to the remains of a Mogollon village, whose inhabitants were likely responsible for the petroglyphs.
+A rugged half-mile trail (Petroglyph Trail) begins at the visitor shelter and links many of the most interesting petroglyphs.
+Another short trail (Village Trail) begins on the east side of the picnic area and leads to the remains of a Mogollon village, whose inhabitants were likely responsible for the petroglyphs.
 Occupied for about 400 years, the site was partially excavated in 1976.
 On the village site, there are foundations of three types of prehistoric buildings.
 A small pueblo ruin is nearby and Sierra Blanca towers above to the east.
-Just up the road is Three Rivers Campground and an entry point into the Lincoln National Forest.
+Just up the road is Three Rivers Campground (closed due to fire damage) and an entry point into the Lincoln National Forest.

 The site offers five shelter sites with picnic tables and cooking grills (one is handicap accessible); one group site that has three picnic tables under a shelter and two grills; two RV sites have covered picnic tables and grills and water and electric hookups.
 Five locations are also established for tent use, within defined boundaries.
 One of the tent locations is at the handicap accessible site.
 Restrooms and drinking water are available.
 Pets are allowed in the campground (on leash), but are not allowed on the trails.